MicrosoftDocs/fabric-docs/docs/security/experience-specific-guidance.md

         1. If the original notebook has files in Resources explorer:
             1. Be sure to save files or folders to a local disk or to some other place.
             1. Re-upload the file from your local disk or cloud drives to the recovered notebook.
-        1. If the original notebook has Notebook snapshots. also save the notebook snapshots to your own version control system or local disk.
+        1. If the original notebook has Notebook snapshots, also save the notebook snapshots to your own version control system or local disk.

             :::image type="content" source="./media/experience-specific-guidance/notebook-save-snapshots1.png" alt-text="Screenshot showing how to run notebook to save snapshots.":::

             :::image type="content" source="./media/experience-specific-guidance/notebook-save-snapshots2.png" alt-text="Screenshot showing how to save notebook snapshots.":::

 For more information about Git integration, see [Introduction to Git integration](../cicd/git-integration/intro-to-git-integration.md).